Floyd County 4-H members place in Life-LifeSmarts competition

 The Floyd County 4-H JR LifeSmarts Team was successful in making it to the championship round where they were awarded first place in state.

-LifeSmarts, a consumer education competition that challenges teens in knowledge about personal finance, health and safety, the environment, technology, and consumer rights and responsibilities, is a program of the National Consumers League, the nation’s pioneering consumer advocacy group, headquartered in Washington D.C.
+LifeSmarts, a consumer education competition that challenges teens in knowledge about personal finance, health and safety, the environment, technology, and consumer rights and responsibilities, is a program of the National Consumers League, the nation’s pioneering consumer advocacy group, headquartered in Washington, D.C.